AliHaine/AI_Algo_Math/ready_set_bool/README.md

 _Write a function that takes as input a string that contains a propositional formula in reverse polish notation, and writes its truth table on the standard output_

-A truth table is a diragram showing how the truth or falsity of a proposition varies with that of its components (in our case, variables).
+A truth table is a diagram showing how the truth or falsity of a proposition varies with that of its components (in our case, variables).
 This concept is fundamental in many domains, especially in hardwar logic design and artificial intelligence.

 ### Example
 _formula AB&C| equivalent to (A ∧ B) ∨ C_